Beijing will take every possible step to prevent an epidemic or

 health scare during the 2008 Olympic Games and to ensure injured and

-sick athletes receive immediate and immaculate medical treatment,
+sick athletes get immediate and the best medical treatment, city

 "Health security preparations for the 2008 Olympics are on in